sharonprabhu11/WEgotchi/README.md

 ###Coroutines
 We explored coroutines to handle time-based events and asynchronous tasks within the game.
 This was particularly useful for creating a responsive and interactive game experience.

+## Key Components and Functionalities

+### 1. `animation.lua`

+Handles character animations based on the character's state and interactions.

+- **Properties and Variables:**
+  - `girlSprites`: Table holding the character's sprite images.
+  - `currentSprite`: Currently displayed sprite.
+  - `showAnimation`: Flag to control animation display.
+  - `animationTimer`, `animationSpeed`, `animationIndex`: Control animation timing and frame switching.
+  - `sleep`: Sprite for the sleeping state.

+- **Functions:**
+  - `anim.load()`: Loads the sprites.
+  - `anim.update(dt)`: Updates the animation frame based on the timer and light state.
+  - `anim.draw()`: Draws the current sprite or sleep sprite based on the light state.